hanazuki/isc-kea.deb/doc/sphinx/arm/ext-gss-tsig.rst

 The ``gss-tsig-rekey-all`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command unconditionally creates new GSS-TSIG keys for (rekeys)
+This command unconditionally creates new GSS-TSIG keys (rekeys) for
 all DNS servers.

 An example command invocation looks like this: